Q&A Strategies & Defense

 Defending Decisions: When to Stand Firm vs. When to Adapt

-This is one of the most nuanced skills evaluated at the board.
-Getting it wrong in either direction can cost you.
+This is one of the most nuanced skills the board evaluates.
+Getting it wrong in either direction costs points.

 When to Stand Firm